Priscilla Lane: Film career

 On April 28, 1941, she was heard on Lux Radio Theater with George Brent and Gail Patrick in Wife, Husband and Friend.
-At Warner Bros. she appeared opposite Ronald Reagan in a lighthearted comedy, Million Dollar Baby (1941) and as a night club singer in Blues in the Night (also 1941).
+At Warner Bros. she appeared in a lighthearted comedy, Million Dollar Baby (1941), opposite Ronald Reagan, and as a night club singer in Blues in the Night (also 1941).

 Frank Capra requested her for the lead opposite Cary Grant in Arsenic and Old Lace.
 The comedy film was completed in early 1942, but was not released until 1944; it was held up by contractual agreement not to distribute the film until the play's long Broadway run was over.
 It was Priscilla's last Warner film.
 Her contract was terminated by mutual agreement after five years with the studio.

 She freelanced next, signing a one-picture deal with Universal Studios where she starred with Robert Cummings in Alfred Hitchcock's Saboteur (1942).
 The director did not want either Cummings or Lane for their roles.
 Hitchcock felt Lane was too much the girl next door.
 Universal insisted that they play the leads, and when the film was released, her acting was praised while some criticism was focused on Hitchcock for reworking so much from his earlier films into this wartime spy drama.

 She had commitments for two more films.
 The first was Silver Queen (1942) for producer Harry Sherman in which she co-starred with George Brent.
 She played the owner of a gambling house in 1870s San Francisco.
 The other film was a Jack Benny comedy, The Meanest Man in the World, released in January 1943.
 Lane then retired from films.
 For the duration of the war, she followed her husband across America as he moved from one military base to another.
 She was generous with her talents and often performed at camp shows.

 While living in Van Nuys, she was offered and accepted the leading role in Fun on a Weekend (1947) for producer–director Andrew Stone, co-starring Eddie Bracken.
 When the film was released, Variety opined, "Miss Lane, who's been absent from films for some time, gives a good enough performance which should ensure her work in more pictures."
 However, Lane returned to domestic life.
 Once again she and her husband moved, this time to Studio City.

 Lane accepted the offer of the lead role opposite Lawrence Tierney in a film noir, Bodyguard (1948), starring as Doris Brewster.
 During an interview with a Hollywood correspondent, she stated, "I didn't realize how much I miss filming until I came back.
 I love this work, and I hope to make many, many more pictures."
 Bodyguard would be her last picture.
 An expected contract with RKO Studios did not come to pass.